Khangs331735/Khangs331735.github.io/README.md

 Dowload the Node Js and start to install it.
 First, in the terminal need to install npm yarn before proceding.

-  1. node -v
+  1. node -v    #This used to check if your NodeJS has been installed successfully
   2. npm -v
   3. npm install -g yarn
-  4. cd project-folder
+  4. cd project-folder    #create a folder for the chat application
   5. yarn init -y
   6. yarn add express socket.io
   7. yarn add --dev nodemon     ###not neccessary to have nodemon